cran-task-views/ChemPhys/ChemPhys.md

     A randomized version of PCA can be used to speed up calculations for large datasets.
     The package also implements PCA based classification method, Soft Independent Modelling of Class Analogy (SIMCA).
--   The package `r pkg("pcv")` implements Procrustes cross-validation method for PCA, Principal Component Regression and Partial Least Squares regression models.
+-   The package `r pkg("pcv")` implements the Procrustes cross-validation method for PCA, Principal Component Regression and Partial Least Squares regression models.
 -   The `r pkg("LearnPCA")` package provides a series of vignettes explaining PCA.